NikKowPHP/social-brain/chapters/chapter-1.md

 #### **The Practice: The Conductor's Breath**

 Your first tool is learning how to skillfully apply this biological brake.
 It is the quickest way to regain command of your internal orchestra.

-> ### **Profile Alert: The Hijack**
->
-> *   **Sentinel Power-Up:** The alarm bell is your default state.
-The Conductor's Breath is your primary path to calm.
-> *   **Architect Alert:** The hijack is what knocks you off your foundation of reason.
-Use the breath to stay online and defend your ideas with calm clarity.
-> *   **Connector Alert:** Use the breath to regulate your own system so you can support others without drowning yourself in their stress.
+For a **Sentinel**, whose alarm bell is their default state, the Conductor's Breath is the primary path to calm.
+For an **Architect**, the hijack is what knocks you off your foundation of reason; use the breath to stay online and defend your ideas with calm clarity.
+And for a **Connector**, use the breath to regulate your own system so you can support others without drowning in their stress.

 **1. Develop Interoception (The System Monitor).**
 Notice the physical error message before it escalates: a tightening in your chest, a clenching in your jaw, heat in your face.
 This is your personal system alert.